diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 Once we do that we will unlock another opportunity: to ship the new framework / tooling as a GitLab feature to unlock these consolidation benefits for our users, customers and entire wider community audience.

+### Limits, quotas and policies

+This document aims to describe our technical vision for building the next rate limiting architecture for GitLab.com.
+We refer to this architectural evolution as "the next rate limiting architecture", but this is a mental shortcut, because we actually want to build a better framework that will make it easier for us to manage not only rate limits, but also quotas and policies.

+Below you can find a short definition of what we understand by a limit, by a quota and by a policy.

+- **Limit:** A constraint in application usage that is time-bound.
+For example: a number of API calls per second that we allow.
+- **Quota:** A constraint in application usage that is a counter, that is not time-bound.
+Instead this is usually a constraint that is scoped to a resource, instead of a time.
+For example: number of jobs you can create per pipeline.
+- **Policy:** A constraint in how users can use the application that is stateless, and don't need a global counter.
+It resembles a boolean function that takes input parameters and returns true or false.
+It can also be bound to a resource, but this resource becomes an input argument for the policy.
+  Example: IP address restriction per group.

+Technically, all of these are limits, because rate limiting is still "limiting", quota is a limit that is not time-bound, and policy limits what you can do with the application.
+By referring to a "limit" in this document we mean a limit that is time-bound.

+Some of the quotas can be also time-bound, but quota has always a stronger affinity to resource that is its scope that to a time.
+For example: a number of API requests per second per group are a limit, but number of builds that can be processed per pipeline per day would be a quota.
+Sometime there is a small or no difference between a quota and a limit, hence our simplification to use a term "limit" for all three makes it easier to avoid confusion.

 ### Framework to define and enforce limits